 Have you ever felt overwhelmed by the sheer amount of organising that comes with running a business?
-You are not alone, but the great news is that tools can be a massive help and save you both time and stressful moments.
+You are not alone, but the great news is that tools can be a massive help.
+Notion is one of my personal favourites because it's so flexible.

-Today we will talk about Notion, a tool that works like a Wiki for your business.
+Notion works like a Wiki for your business.
+You can use it all by itself but they also allow you to combine it with other tools you already use.
+You can link to files using Google Drive or Dropbox, embed Figma projects and Invision boards or even sync your Trello boards to update in real time.
+This means Notion works like a home base where you know exactly where to find everything you need.
 If you are curious of how to add other tools to your arsenal once you have checked out Notion - have a look at our tips for automating your creative business.

-The benefit of Notion is that you can create the exact structure you want so you can build a setup that is perfectly tailored to you.
+The benefit of Notion is that you can create the exact structure you and your business needs.
 This is great if you have a unique workflow or just haven't found another tool that suits you quite yet.

 All this freedom can sometimes feel a little intimidating so we decided to show you how we use Notion for our agency so you have a place to start, let's dig in!